 Bone marrow: Even after you sign up for the Bone Marrow Registry, there is less than a 0.2% chance that you will match someone in need.
 But if you do, you may be the only person who can save that person's life.

 Bone marrow donation is handled at a pair of hospitals, one for the donor (you!) and one for the recipient, who may live anywhere in the world.
 You can donate either bone marrow or stem cells.
 Bone marrow donation involves minor surgery under general or local anesthesia so bone marrow can be removed from your hip.
-You might be a bit sore for a day or two afterwards, and your body soon replaces the bone marrow.
+You might be a bit sore for a day or two afterwards.
+Your body soon replaces the bone marrow.
 Stem cell donation is even easier: You are given an injection that moves some of your stem cells into circulating blood, and they are removed like a platelet or plasma donation.
 Side effects are minor.

 Almost everyone is eligible to donate at least some of their organs or tissue.
 Some people find it hard to think about their own death, or have cultural or religious issues with these types of donations, but everyone who is willing to register as a donor should do so.

 Most adults are eligible to join their national bone marrow registry, although there are age limits and medical guidelines.
 That makes it all the more important that those who are eligible sign up.

 Organ and tissue donor information by country

 - Belarus: contact Ukrainian Association of Medical Tourism

 - Belgium: Belgian Transplantation Society, Eurotransplant International Foundation (Dutch, French, German)

 - Brazil: Brazilian Association of Organ Transplantation (ABTO)